Our LGBTQ+ sexual health & wellbeing workshops are free-to-book for community groups, organisations and venues based in Greater Manchester.

 This isn’t your usual, boring (and often scary!) sex ed.
 With a body-neutral and pleasure-positive approach, we’re exploring relationships, sexuality, and intimacy in new ways.
 We use a mix of interactive activities, discussion and facilitator-led learning to cover a range of topics.

+Our sessions are designed by and for LGBTQ+ communities.
 If you don’t see what you’re looking for, get in touch - we can always deliver something bespoke to meet your needs.
-We’re constantly updating so check back for new sessions soon!

-Our workshops are provided free of charge to groups based in Greater Manchester, and are suitable for ages 16+ unless we state otherwise.
+Our workshops are suitable for ages 16+ unless we state otherwise.
 Please see our Safer Spaces Guide for further information as to how we keep our group sessions as accessible and inclusive as possible.

 How does reflecting on our expectations of relationships and sexuality help us access the pleasure we want?